Understand permission requirements for Windows

 Permission requirements

 While Docker Desktop on Windows can be run without having Administrator privileges, it does require them during installation.
-On installation the user gets a UAC prompt which allows a privileged helper service to be installed.
-After that, Docker Desktop can be run by users without administrator privileges, provided they are members of the docker-users group.
-The user who performs the installation is automatically added to this group, but other users must be added manually.
+On installation you receive a UAC prompt which allows a privileged helper service to be installed.
+After that, Docker Desktop can be run without administrator privileges, provided you are members of the docker-users group.
+If you performed the installation, you are automatically added to this group, but other users must be added manually.
 This allows the administrator to control who has access to Docker Desktop.

 The service performs the following functionalities: